jack-driscoll/quick-github-pages/README.md

 ### _posts

 Make new posts in this directory, following the examples shown.
+These pages will be rendered into html files as your "blog", at the bottom of your page.

 - `2023-11-29-complex.md` is a "complex" "blog post" note it is `layout: post`
 - `2023-11-29-permalink.md` is a post with a permalink
+- `2025-06-02-seriously.md` is my bio, which you should probably change or delete, but can read or leave in if you're feeling adventurous or promotional

 ### .gitignore